 Thursday’s incredible and unprecedented action in the currency markets following the collapse of the EURCHF 1.20 floor affected not just the currency markets, but also the shares of the brokers which offer leveraged currency trading.

 Not only FX trading volumes were booming, but also trading in the shares of publicly traded retail forex brokers.

-So just how did the shares of retail forex and CFD brokers do on Thursday?
+So just how did the shares of CFD brokers do on Thursday?
 Here’s the list: